Stuycs-K/final-project-4-xia-jaco-xu-ray/WORKLOG.md

 ## 6/3/24
 Classwork: Reviewed prototype document and made sure it was updated
 Homework: Continued adding prototype revisions; also added speedIncrease testing method.
+Thinking about how to add utilities

 ## Ray Xu